Grief, Bereavement, and Loss (PDQ®)–Patient Version

 - Normal or common grief begins soon after a loss and symptoms go away over time.

-Anticipatory grief does not always occur.
+Anticipatory grief does not affect everyone.

 Normal or common grief begins soon after a loss and symptoms go away over time.